5 Signs of a Potassium Deficiency

 Do You Need More Potassium?

 Aging is one of the most threatening risk factors that affects our body’s ability to perform optimally.
-Stress, especially as we age, promotes oxidative damage to potassium channels in tissue such as the brain.
+Stress, especially as we age, promotes oxidative damage to potassium (K+) channels in tissue such as the brain.

-Degeneration of these potassium channels causes brain alterations which triggers symptoms of Alzheimer’s disease such as brain fog and memory loss.
+Degeneration of these K+ channels causes brain alterations which triggers symptoms of Alzheimer’s disease such as brain fog and memory loss.
 Seeing as how we are all aging, and stress is inevitable, chances are that you need to increase your intake of potassium.
 (4)

-Adrenal Fatigue: When we are under stress, we utilize a lot of potassium and other electrolytes in order to produce the electrical currents that run our body.
+Adrenal Fatigue: When we are under stress, we utilize a lot of K+ and other electrolytes in order to produce the electrical currents that run our body.
 If we are unable to replace potassium and other electrolytes than it puts even more stress on our adrenals and can lead to adrenal fatigue where we are unable to keep up with the demands of our environment.

 Hypertension: One common sign that your body is deficient in potassium is that you experience symptoms of cardiovascular dysfunction.
 Adequate potassium intake helps to lower blood pressure in individuals with both high and normal blood pressure levels.
 Epidemiological studies find that the higher the sodium to potassium ratio, the higher the risk for hypertension, disease, morbidity and death (1, 3).